GEO3147 : Past and Present Climates

 1. Explain climate change mechanisms and their variability at different temporal and spatial time scales.

-2. Be able critically assess proxy records and associated geochronology.
+2. Be able to critically assess records of past and future climate change.

-Evaluate the implications of past climate change for understanding our climate trajectory by synthesising multiple proxy records from different environments (terrestrial, marine, ice sheet).
+By the end of the module, students should be able to evaluate the implications of past climate change for understanding our climate trajectory by synthesising multiple records and models of climate change, integrating this with outputs from IPCC assessment reports.

 Intended Skill Outcomes